CaptainSharf/SSAD_Project/README.md

 # README #

-This is the SSAD team 6 repository for the project **Content Optimization**.
+This is the SSAD team 6 repository for the project **Traffic Analyser and Content Optimization**.

 ## Members:
 *     Aayush Naik